BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Tendell/README.md

 A comprehensive README file should include an introduction to the project, installation instructions, usage examples, contribution guidelines, and licensing information.

 ## 12. How can you succinctly convey the purpose and key features of a product?

+The best way to explain the features and benefits of an item to a customer is to relate the product features to the customer's needs in a "so that you can statement".